QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 <details class="details-e" open>
 <summary> 🚀 GCP with prime numbers 🚀</summary>

 You can calculate the **GCD easily**.
 Simply express each number with prime numbers.
-Then, take each **unique** number if both of the factorizations, they will be in the **GCD**.
-Their exponent is the greatest exponent that we have for each number, in one of the two factorizations.
+Then, take each **unique** number in both factorizations, they will be in the **GCD**.
+Their exponent is the lowest exponent that we have for each number in the two factorizations.

 <p>
 \begin{split}